modulardiffusion-design/Modular_diffusion/README.md

 --

 ## model checkpoints
-Please download the checkpoints and put them in the inference location. https://drive.google.com/drive/folders/1Mmed8pygv2CSKkr6A9EeXW0GwIztOhez?usp=sharing
+Please download the checkpoints and put them in the inference location.
+In these folders, there is a branch called D_GFDT, which means we select a good performance guidance to guide the GFDT in the inference stage; this is a technique to improve performance.
+Since the performance of the seed is crucial for the performance of GFDT, this trick is particularly effective when the external seed performs exceptionally well.
+For example, you have a GFDT and later, in another trial, you obtain a highly effective guidance model.
+This guidance module can be applied to replace the GFDT's original guidance, offering exceptional performance. https://drive.google.com/drive/folders/1Mmed8pygv2CSKkr6A9EeXW0GwIztOhez?usp=sharing
 <details>
   <summary>Location of the checkpoints</summary>